 The recession has had a big impact on poverty.
-More of the working age population are unemployed, more young people are unemployed and more people are in low paid jobs than were a decade ago.
+More people of working age are unemployed, more young people are unemployed and more people are in low paid jobs than were a decade ago.

-Scotland has a higher proportion of households relying on out of work benefits, including housing benefit, which will mean a greater impact on more families when welfare reforms are fully introduced.
+Scotland has a higher proportion of households relying on out of work benefits, including housing benefit.